ligolang/ligo/gitlab-pages/docs/language-basics/variables-and-constants.md

 <!--CameLIGO-->

-As expected in the pure subset of a functional language, CameLIGO only features constant values: once they are declared, the value cannot be changed (or "mutated").
+As expected in the pure subset of a functional language, CameLIGO only features *constant values*: once they are declared, the value cannot be changed (or "mutated").

-> 💡 Do not worry if you do not understand the function syntax yet.
-We
-> will get to it in upcoming sections of this documentation.

 ```cameligo group=c
 let add (a : int) (b : int) : int =